inquiry-into-radioactivity-simulators/Atom-Builder/README.md

 Ionization is deliberately separated from radioactivity until students are clear on what an ion is and isn't.
 With the secret access code students can then test unstable atoms. **(Secret code: click 10 times on the gnome's face!)**

+#### Controls - Builder

+ - Drag and Drop or click New Atom

+#### Controls - Test World

+ - WASD or Arrow Keys - Move your atom
+ - Click on the clock icon to display the timescale

 ## Information for Developers

 This is a Unity3D project.
 To open it, you will need: